-Italian cinema is famous around the world - but there's so much more to it than La Dolce Vita.
+Italian cinema is famous around the world - but there's much more to it than La Dolce Vita.
 This Halloween, why not try out a few classic Italian horror films?

 The 'giallo' genre incorporates elements of horror, murder mystery, supernatural and psychological thriller, and most are underscored by chilling soundtracks.
 Italian directors inspired successive generations of international film-makers, so you may well spot a few familiar tropes.